-All possible positions are now checked.
+All possible positions are then checked.

 The vessel is steered towards the optimal position.

-The danger level for moving to this new position is estimated, based upon the wave function.
-The danger level is here defined as: danger=1- ϕwave
+The danger level for moving to this new position is estimated based on the wave function.
+The danger level is here defined as danger=1- ϕwave.

-The UMS performs an update of its sensing cycle, which will lead to an update of the coverage map, as new information is obtained.
+The UMS performs an update of its sensing cycle, which will update the coverage map as new information is obtained.

-End of the iteration over all agents.
+The iteration for all agents ends.